9999years/new.becca.ooo/source/_posts/unicode.md

 [Emojify text on jsfiddle] --- By [@FakeUnicode] on Twitter.
 Transforms text to emoji.

-[Acrostic generator on 9999yea.rs] --- Dubiously useful.
+[Acrostic generator] --- Dubiously useful.
 Also converts to Unicode Math Monospace.

-[Abbreviator on 9999yea.rs] --- Saves characters in tweets by using precomposed characters.
+[Abbreviator] --- Saves characters in tweets by using precomposed characters.

 [Unitools] --- A good compilation of a bunch of other tools.
 Honorary mention.

-[Nepali converter]

 [Braille converter]